ko-matsu/cfd-go/README.md

 ### Using releases asset

 The fastest and easiest way.
+Target is amd64(x86_64) only.

 - macos / linux(ubuntu)